 Section 125 of the Internal Revenue Code allows an employee to choose to receive a combination of nontaxable fringe benefits or receive all or part of the value of the fringe benefits as taxable compensation.
 The value of a combination of fringe benefits chosen by the employee is excluded from federal gross income.
 The nontaxable benefits that may be offered by a plan include the following: group term life insurance; accident or health benefits; dependent care assistance; and 401(k), profit sharing, or stock bonus plans.
-The plan must meet the nondiscrimination requirements in order for the benefits to be excluded.
+If the plan discriminates in favor of highly compensated or key employees, all benefits paid to those particular employees are taxable.